Agana Sailing Itinerary

 Stupica Vela Bay, Žirje

-A real pearl – Stupica Vela on the southeast side of Žirje island is a great escape from everyday worries.
-Settled between Mediterranean bushes is a lonesome restaurant, serving home-made and self-cought food, bringing the real Dalmatian sense into every bite.
-Put on good walking shoes, bring water and head to the top of the hill to visit old Illyrian ruins from the 6th century combined with a sublime view of the bay, or simply lounge on board immersing yourself in the serenity of the surroundings.
+Stupica Vela on the southeast side of Žirje island is a great escape from everyday worries.
+Settled between Mediterranean bushes, you’ll find a lonesome restaurant, serving home-made and self-caught food, bringing the real Dalmatian sense into every bite.
+Put on good walking shoes, bring water and head to the top of the hill to visit old Illyrian ruins, and get a sublime view of the bay.
+If you’re in the mood to chill, simply lounge on board immersing yourself in the serenity of the surroundings.

 Mooring

-Payable mooring buoys or free anchoring at least 300 meters from them.
+Payable mooring buoys are available, or you can choose free anchoring at least 300 meters from the mooring buoys.

 Things to do